 Assigning Colors to a DDR3 Memory Group

-After we import the new Net classes to our PCB (through the Engineering Change Order (ECO) underDesign » Update PCB Document...), it is very useful to assign different colors to each group, to make routing easier to mentally follow.
-Go to the PCB panel, right-click on the group (net class) you would like to assign a color to, and choose Change Net Color from the popup menu, as shown in Figure 3.
+After we import the new Net classes to our printed circuit board (through the Engineering Change Order (ECO) underDesign » Update PCB Document...), it is very useful to assign different colors to each group, to make routing easier to mentally follow.
+Go to the printed circuit board panel, right-click on the group (net class) you would like to assign a color to, and choose Change Net Color from the popup menu, as shown in Figure 3.

 Figure 3: Assigning different colors to each group can make routing easier to mentally follow.